Forcepoint Replacement for Hybrid and Remote Workforces (2026)

 Greylock Partners.
 Distributed VC team across multiple cities.
 The architectural case (cloud-proxy backhaul added latency for off-network users) translates directly to Forcepoint ONE customers.

 Outreach Health.
-Healthcare, 5k-10k employees across 34 offices in TX, AZ, MA.
+Healthcare, 5k-10k employees across 34 offices in TX, AZ, and MA.
 Replaced a legacy SWG.
 99% of devices secured within one week.
 70% reduction in web access-related IT tickets in 90 days.

 City of Visalia.
 700+ user government workforce.
 Expanded coverage when employees went mobile and perimeter-based policies stopped following users off-network.